ArthurClemens/polythene/docs/theming/style-variables.md

 });
 ~~~

-To use all default variables, pass `general_styles: true`.
+Tip 2: To use all default variables, pass `general_styles: true`.
 This will read the default variables, plus the ones added with addStyle/getStyle.
 The resulting CSS will be bigger of course.

 <a id="themed-behaviors"></a>